aqsaatif/Scrabble4_Group7/README.md

 Authors: Aqsa Atif, Lujain Jdue, Yomna Ibrahim, Basma Mohammed

-Changes that were made Since the Last Deliverable:
+Changes that were made Since the Last Deliverable: Additional features were added such as the multiple level undo/redo, Save/load features and custom boards with alternate placement of premium squares.
+All updates were included in the UML and additional tests were added to test the new functionalities.

-Known Issues:
+Known Issues: N/A

 Roadmap Ahead: Scrabble game is complete.
 Potential additional features and enhancement could be added.